Server-side cursors are implemented in the C API using the

 table, but is converted to a

 its size exceeds the minimum value of the

 tmp_table_size system variables.

-Note that the same restrictions apply to internal temporary tables
+The same restrictions apply to internal temporary tables created

-created to hold the result set for a cursor as for other uses of
+to hold the result set for a cursor as for other uses of internal

 Cursors are read only; you cannot use a cursor to update rows.